ApryseSDK/pdftron-flutter/README.md

 ```

 #### multiTabEnabled
-bool, default to false.
+bool, defaults to false.

-Defines whether viewer will show tabs for documents opened.
+Defines whether viewer will use tabs in order to have more than one document open simultaneously (like a web browser).
 Calling [openDocument](#openDocument) with this value being true will cause a new tab to be opened with the associated document.

 ```dart
 config.multiTabEnabled = true;
 ```

 #### customerHeaders
-map<string, string>, default to empty.
+map<string, string>, defaults to empty.

 Defines custom headers to use with HTTP/HTTPS requests.